 This is an information resource and place to read news, views and understand what's going on.

-Ilkeston has been without a station for decades and has been known as the largest town in England without its own rail link.
-The station, placed at the former station site intersecting with Millership Way near Station Road and Coronation Road, is supposed to open April 2017.
+Ilkeston was without a station for decades and had been known as the largest town in England without its own rail link.
+The station is placed at the former station site intersecting with Millership Way near Station Road and Coronation Road.

-Despite various setbacks including development site flooding issues and the disturbance of a protected species of newts, residents and businesses hope to see the rail link completed on time and within the funding target.
+Despite various setbacks including development site flooding issues and the disturbance of a protected species of newts, residents and businesses are relieved to see the rail link finally complete and operational.

 Erewash acts as a residential area to Derby and Nottingham where most of the jobs are.
 A 2007 study revealed there were over 60,000 residents working but only about 38,000 jobs in the area.

-The feeling is that Long Eaton is given precedence over Ilkeston.
+The feeling is that Long Eaton has always been given precedence over Ilkeston.
 Even the Erewash Partnership moved its headquarters to Long Eaton.
 A new Ilkeston station could at least make it easier to travel to work in elsewhere such as Sheffield or Nottingham.

 Email Newsletter Signup